estherfagundes/flexbox/README.md

 # flexbox
-website template for flexbox training
+website template with the main tools of flexbox, tutorial by https://internetingishard.netlify.app/html-and-css/flexbox/index.html